 Selecting native species can improve sustainability and reduce water consumption.

-Advanced irrigation systems now include moisture sensors and automated nutrient delivery, improving efficiency.
+Advanced systems now include moisture sensors and automated nutrient delivery.
+These technologies improve water efficiency and plant health.

 Green Building Certifications (2025)